top of page

 • Structured outcome documentation and registry development

-Dr. Mayur Rabhadiya treats patients from Mumbai and across India and remains committed to contributing Indian clinical data to global orthopedic literature through outcome tracking and academic participation.
+Dr. Mayur Rabhadiya treats patients from Mumbai and across India.
+He remains committed to contributing Indian clinical data to global orthopedic literature through outcome tracking and academic participation.

 Consultation Locations: Ghatkopar East & Ghatkopar West, Mumbai